 top of page

-Wu-Verine - Open Edition Fine Art Print
+Wu-Verine - Limited Edition Fine Art Print

 A bold character study exploring confidence, imagination, and identity.

 The original Wu-Verine painting debuted at Miami Art Week and was acquired immediately.
-This open edition fine art print allows collectors around the world to step into the story and own the character for themselves.
+This limited edition fine art print allows collectors around the world to step into the story and own the character for themselves.

 Print Details

-• Open edition fine art print
+• Limited Edition fine art print of 30 prints

 • Museum-grade archival paper